Claus1/unigui/README.md

 #is equal to
 Text('Some field')
 ```
-complete handler is optional function which accepts current value and return a string list for autocomplete.
+complete handler is optional function which accepts current value and returns a string list for autocomplete.
 ```
 Edit('Edit me', value = '', complete = get_complete_list) #value has to be string or number